msaadnawaz/CarND-MPC-Quizzes/README.md

 * [CppAD](https://www.coin-or.org/CppAD/)
   * Mac: `brew install cppad`
   * Linux `sudo apt-get install cppad` or equivalent.
   * Windows: TODO.
 If you can use the Linux subsystem and follow the Linux instructions.
+Test.